 The black-and-white tabloid had accounts of aliens (“Hillary Clinton Adopts Alien Baby”), Elvis (“Elvis Is Alive – And Running For President!”) and the bizarre (“World’s Smartest Chimp Goes To College”) including the blind Mwangi’s story

-On September 26, 2000, the tabloid ran a story titled “Meet the Woman, Who Knows Everything.”
+On September 26, 2000, the tabloid ran a story titled “Meet the Blind Woman, Who Knows Everything.”
 Mwangi’s story was said to be baffling many scientists who were trying to understand “her strange case.”

-She was not mentioned again until 2004 when the newspaper added the short line “the reader should suspend disbelief for the sake of enjoyment,” Owaahh said.
+The blind woman was not mentioned again until 2004 when the newspaper added the short line “the reader should suspend disbelief for the sake of enjoyment,” Owaahh said.

 Yet, people still loved the paper to the extent that its circulation peaked at 1.2 million prints per issue, according to USA Today.